-The idea of dominance as a behavioral norm on how dogs interact with humans and other dogs is not only outdated but also based on extremely weak studies and unscientific observations.
+The idea of dominance as a behavioral norm is not only outdated but also based on extremely weak studies and unscientific observations.
 In other words, the concept is flawed and erroneous.
+It’s also been proven wrong.
 Yet it has taken a hold on our social consciousness of almost mythical proportions.

-It’s sad and scary how the average person, knowing little or nothing of the science behind actual dog behavior, can observe any given interaction and diagnose a dog as dominant.
-In many cases the term dominant will come to identify the dog and define how we deal with him.
+It’s sad and scary how the average dog owner, knowing little or nothing of the science behind actual dog behavior, can observe any given interaction and diagnose a dog as dominant.
+In many cases, the term dominant will come to identify the dog and define how we deal with him.
 It’s time to evolve our thinking.

 13. Socialize the hell out of your dog

 There is no way that I can convey through writing the tremendous importance of socializing your dog.
 Simply put, socialization is the process of properly introducing your dog to everything you possibly can.
 By properly I mean that you’re doing this in an affirmative manner so that the dog builds a positive association to the person, place, or thing.